 - Senior = 90 and above credit hours earned

-Students are assigned a faculty or professional adviser at the time of initial enrollment.
-Students can see their academic adviser’s name in OneStop on the academic advising page.
-The adviser helps students clarify personal goals, career options, courses of study, program requirements and educational needs.
-While the adviser assists the student to identify and assess the alternatives and the consequences of academic decisions, academic choices rest with the students.
+After freshman year, students are assigned an advisor depending on their major.
+Students can see their academic adviser’s name in OneStop on the OneStop advising page.
 Each department and college has policies specific to advisement.
 Students who have declared a major will be advised through their academic department.
 Students who have not declared a major will be assisted in choosing an academic focus and appropriate core courses by student success coordinators in Miller Hall, Room 201.

 All first time freshman and students who enter with fewer than 12 hours earned in a college/university after high school must enroll in APSU 1000.
 In this class, students have the opportunity to work in groups with other new students, learn how to navigate the APSU academic system and develop skills that encourage academic success.
 Students must earn at least a C in order to pass the course.